Astelor/Arduino_project_minigame/README.md

 > If you want to know the answer key before solving it yourself, press `A`, the answer key will show up for 1 second before returning to the menu.
 >
-> If you want to play the game again, just press `A`, it'll generate another answer key and start a new game.
+> If you want to play the game again, just press `A` again, it'll generate another answer key and start a new game.
 ### Guess the Number
 *tba*